sinievanderben/DDG/readme.md

 conda env create -f environment.yml
 ```

+Three models are compared: Linear regression, Random Forest and Gradient Boosting.
+The latter two are ensembles of models.

 ## Jupyter Notebook: ship.ipynb
 I think the notebook speaks for itself.
 It consists of the following parts: